 So keeping in mind this is just my opinion, let’s get started, shall we?

-Megaforce’s biggest crime is being boring.
-Nothing happens.
-The show feels like killing time with endless fights and little to no characterization for our main team.
+Nothing much happens in Megaforce.
+The show feels like killing time with endless fights and little characterization for our main team.
 We’re lucky to get more than two minutes with our Rangers out of suit and even less for the supporting cast.

-The only saving grace of the season is the funky fresh, poppin’ and lockin’ Robo Knight who ultimately steals the entire show at the expense of everyone else.
-Trying to be just like Mighty Morphin Power Rangers without actually doing all of the things that made MMPR successful seriously hampered the show.
+The only saving grace of the season is the funky fresh, poppin’ and lockin’ Robo Knight who steals the entire show at the expense of everyone else.
+Megaforce wants to recapture the magic of the first MMPR season but just isn’t given the space to make that possible.

 Samurai is… awkward.